Burbinox/developer-bible/Backend/Python/README.md

 - I/O-bound tasks - threads or async

 ## Why 0.1 + 0.2 is not equal to 0.3? <a name="why_01_02_is_not_equal_to_03"></a>
 This is because how floating point numbers works in most programming languages.
-To prevent this, we can use the Decimal class from the decimal library and set the precision (number of significant digits after the decimal point) to a specific value for example: `getcontext().prec = 4`
+To prevent this, we can use the `Decimal` class from the `decimal` library and set the precision (number of significant digits after the decimal point) to a specific value: `getcontext().prec = 4`